-In connection with the Business Combination, the Company, the Sponsor and its affiliates, Industrea's independent directors (collectively with the Sponsor and affiliates, the "Initial Stockholders"), Argand Partners Fund, LP (the "Argand Investor"), and certain holders of CPH's capital stock ("CPH stockholders"), entered into the Stockholders Agreement.
+In connection with the business combination, the Company, CFLL Sponsor and its affiliates, Industrea's independent directors (collectively with CFLL Sponsor and affiliates, the "Initial Stockholders"), Argand Partners Fund, LP (the "Argand Investor"), and certain holders of CPH's capital stock ("CPH stockholders"), entered into the Stockholders Agreement.
 Pursuant to the Stockholders Agreement:

-- the Initial Stockholders have agreed not to transfer a number of shares of our common stock equal to the number of shares of Industrea's Class A common stock issued upon conversion of Industrea's outstanding Class B common stock, par value \$0.0001 per share ("Founder Shares"), until (A) one year after the Closing or (B) subsequent to the Closing, (x) if the last sale price of our common stock equals or exceeds \$12.00 per share (as adjusted for stock splits, stock dividends, reorganizations, recapitalizations and the like) for any 20 trading days within any 30-trading day period commencing at least 150 days after the Closing or (y) following the Closing, the date on which we complete a liquidation, merger, capital stock exchange, reorganization or other similar transaction that results in all of our stockholders having the right to exchange their shares of our common stock for cash, securities or other property; - the Initial Stockholders have agreed not to transfer the private placement warrants until 30 days after the Closing; - each CPH Management Holder (as defined therein) has agreed not to transfer any shares of our common stock acquired by such CPH Management Holder in connection with the Business Combination for a period commencing on the date of Closing and ending on the date that is (a) the first anniversary of the Closing with respect to one-third of such CPH Management Holder's securities of the Company held as of the date of Closing; (b) the second anniversary of the Closing with respect to one-third of such CPH Management Holder's securities of the Company held as of the date of Closing; and (c) the third anniversary of the Closing with respect to one-third of such CPH Management Holder's securities of the Company held as of the date of Closing; - each Non-Management CPH Holder (as defined therein) may not transfer any shares of our common stock acquired by such Non-Management CPH Holder in connection with the Business Combination for a period commencing on the date of Closing and ending on the date that is 180 days after the Closing; and - the Argand Investor may not transfer any shares of Company common stock acquired by the Argand Investor in exchange for shares of Industrea's common stock issued to it pursuant to the Argand Subscription Agreement (as defined below) for a period commencing on the date of Closing and ending on the date that is one year after the Closing.
+- the Initial Stockholders have agreed not to transfer 4,547,075 shares of our common stock ("Founder Shares"), until (A) December 6, 2019 or (B) earlier if (x) the last sale price of our common stock equals or exceeds \$12.00 per share (as adjusted for stock splits, stock dividends, reorganizations, recapitalizations and the like) for any 20 trading days within any 30-trading day period commencing May 5, 2019 or (y) the date on which we complete a liquidation, merger, capital stock exchange, reorganization or other similar transaction that results in all of our stockholders having the right to exchange their shares of our common stock for cash, securities or other property; - each CPH Management Holder (as defined therein) has agreed not to transfer any shares of our common stock acquired by such CPH Management Holder in connection with the business combination for a period commencing on December 6, 2018 and ending on (a) December 6, 2019 with respect to one-third of such CPH Management Holder's securities of the Company held as of the date of Closing; (b) December 6, 2020 with respect to one-third of such CPH Management Holder's securities of the Company held as of the date of Closing; and (c) December 6, 2021 with respect to one-third of such CPH Management Holder's securities of the Company held as of the date of Closing; - each Non-Management CPH Holder (as defined therein) may not transfer any shares of our common stock acquired by such Non-Management CPH Holder in connection with the business combination until June 4, 2019; and - the Argand Investor may not transfer 7,784,313 shares of Company common stock acquired by the Argand Investor in the business combination until December 6, 2019.